btj/ogp-notes/behavioral_subtyping.md

 The solution, of course, is to perform _modular reasoning_ instead.
 In the modular reasoning approach, we assign a _specification_ to each method, which specifies the _correct behaviors_ of the method.
 This way, we define a notion of _correctness of a method_: a method M is correct if and only if all of its behaviors are allowed by its specification, _assuming that the method calls performed by M behave in accordance with the called methods' specifications_.

 To convince ourselves of the correctness of a program, we simply need to check that each method complies with its specification, under the assumption that called methods comply with theirs.
-If each of a program's methods is correct in this way, and the main method's specification expresses the allowed behaviors of the program as a whole, then the correctness of the program as a whole follows as a corrollary.
+If each of a program's methods is correct in this way, and the main method's specification expresses the allowed behaviors of the program as a whole, then the correctness of the program as a whole follows as a corollary.

 If we have verified a program modularly, and then we modify one of its methods, we only need to re-check that that one method still complies with its original specification.
 If so, we can immediately conclude that the correctness of the program as a whole is preserved.